Delaware River Joint Toll Bridge Commission: History

 The DRJTBC was established under legislation enacted in the two states on December 18, 1934.
 The federal compact for what was then called the "Pennsylvania-New Jersey Joint Bridge Commission" was first approved by Congress in 1935.
 The compact has been modified several times (on July 8, 1947, July 17, 1951, July 16, 1953, and March 19, 1986).
 In 1984 and 1985, the states of Pennsylvania and New Jersey entered into the current version of the interstate compact, known as the "1984 agreement."

-This change meant that DRJTBC no longer would receive tax dollars to maintain the commissions toll-supported bridges, known as tax-supported bridges until the 1984 agreement.
-The commission assumed full financial responsibility for their toll-free bridges.
-Later revisions also made it so that the DRJTBC could build the Interstate 78 Bridge over the Delaware River and operate it as a tolled crossing.
+This change meant that DRJTBC no longer would receive tax dollars to maintain the toll-supported bridges, known as tax-supported bridges, until the 1984 agreement.
+The commission assumed full financial responsibility for its toll-free bridges.
+Later revisions also allowed the DRJTBC to build the Interstate 78 Bridge over the Delaware River and operate it as a tolled crossing.

-A board of 10 unpaid commissioners govern the Delaware River Joint Toll Bridge Commission, with five coming from each state.
+A board of 10 unpaid commissioners governs the Delaware River Joint Toll Bridge Commission, with five coming from each state.
 In New Jersey, members are nominated by the New Jersey governor and confirmed by the New Jersey Senate for three-year terms.
 In Pennsylvania, five members are appointed by the Pennsylvania governor and serve at his pleasure.
 They meet monthly to review reports, provide oversight and set policies carried out by the executive director and professional staff.

-The commission charges a $3.00 cash auto toll ($1.50 for E-ZPass users) on its eight toll bridges, as of January 24, 2024.
-Discounts were available for frequent commuters equipped with E-ZPass, however this program ended on January 1, 2024.
+The commission charges a toll of $5.00 with toll-by-plate and $2.00 with E-ZPass on its eight toll bridges, as of January 24, 2024.
+Discounts were available for frequent commuters equipped with E-ZPass; this program ended on January 1, 2024.
 Until 2021, the DRJTBC charged the same rate for cash and E-ZPass users.
 Truck tolls range from $9 to $35, depending on axle type, time of travel and whether E-ZPass is used.
 Tolls are collected only from traffic crossing into Pennsylvania.
 As of June 2021, an all-electronic toll is charged on some of the bridges.
 The commission is a member of the Interagency Group, a regional collaborative of toll-collection agencies that offer E-ZPass electronic toll collection services.

 In November 2013, the commission voted to merge E-ZPass operations with the New Jersey E-ZPass Customer Service Center as a cost-cutting measure.
-The commission was the last agency in the Delaware Valley to implement a monthly service fee.
+The commission was the last agency in the Philadelphia metropolitan area to implement a monthly service fee.